 Skip To Content

-Should you borrow or take an early distribution from your 401(k)?
+Should you borrow or take a distribution from your 401(k) pre-retirement?
+3 risks to consider

 When you are short on cash, you may be tempted to borrow or take an early withdrawal from your employer-sponsored 401(k) plan account.
-But weigh the risks to your long-term goals.
+But weigh the potential damage to your long-term goals before you make that move.

-IT’S NOT UNCOMMON TO FIND YOURSELF IN NEED of cash quickly — a major home-renovation need arises, say, or a child’s destination wedding.
+IT’S NOT UNCOMMON TO FIND YOURSELF IN NEED of cash quickly — a major home repair crops up unexpectedly, say, or your car breaks down.
 During your working years, taking money out of your employer-sponsored 401(k) plan account through either a loan or withdrawal (also called a distribution) may feel like your only option for raising funds.
-“It’s understandable that an individual who needs access to money may consider dipping into their 401(k) plan,” says Kai Walker, managing director, Retirement Research and Inclusion Transformation at Bank of America.
+“It’s understandable that an individual who needs access to money may consider dipping into their 401(k) plan,” says Kai Walker, Head of Workplace Benefits Research and Inclusion Transformation at Bank of America.

 But before you decide to pull out your retirement savings early, consider why this could prove to be a costly move — and what your alternatives are.
 Your financial advisor can also help take your personal situation into account and work with you to determine other potential sources of funds.